MACONDO

 Are there scholarships or financial assistance available?

-There are no waivers to cover the workshop application and processing fee.
-A limited amount of partial scholarships will be available to accepted participants to attend the workshop, with preference for first-time Macondistas.
-This amount varies based on how the amount of donations that come in.
+There are no waivers to cover the $37 workshop application and processing fee.
+A limited amount of partial and full scholarships will be available to accepted participants to attend the workshop, with preference for first-time Macondistas.
+This amount varies based on the amount of donations that come in and distributed in a way that allows for maximum participation.

 Yes!
 Our workshop week always includes free readings that are open to the public.
-We also periodically hold events, readings, and fundraisers throughout the year.
+We have a presence at the Texas Book Festival, AWP, and we also periodically hold events, readings, and fundraisers throughout the year.
+This year we are proud to partner with Letras Latinas and Gemini Ink to host a community writing workshop in San Antonio that is open to the public.
+Check Instagram or the Macondo website for more details.